GSA-TTS/terraform-cloudgov/README.md

 ### s3

-Creates an s3 bucket and outputs the bucket_id
+Creates an s3 bucket and outputs the `bucket_id` for use elsewhere.

 ```
 module "s3" {